-- a.
-Bring forward economic growth in Pendle with the extension to Lomeshaye Industrial Estate and develop the business case for the extension to West Craven Business Park. - b.
-Adopt Part 2 of the Local Plan. - c.
-Work with PEARL (BM) Ltd and other partners to deliver the redevelopment of Brierfield Mill. - d.
-Work with partners to improve the skills, education and training of Pendle's workforce via the Pendle Business Class Hub, the Careers Enterprise Network and the Pendle Challenge. - e.
-Support businesses by working in partnership with the Pendle Vision Board to deliver the Council's Gearing Up for Growth Programme. - f.
-Actively promote Pendle as a great area to live, learn, work, play and visit. - g.
-Work with partners to improve transport links across the Borough, including the Colne Congestion Relief Project for North Valley Road, Colne, continuing to lobby for the Colne A56 Villages Bypass and prioritising the re-opening of the Colne Skipton rail line as part of the Central Pennines Growth Corridor proposed by Transport for the North.
+- a) Bring forward economic growth in Pendle with the extension to Lomeshaye Industrial Estate and develop the business case for the extension to West Craven Business Park. - b) Adopt Part 2 of the Local Plan. - c) Develop the Nelson Town Centre Masterplan - d) Work with PEARL (BM) Ltd and other partners to deliver the redevelopment of Brierfield Mill.

+- e) Work with partners to improve the skills, education and training of Pendle's workforce via the Enterprise Advisor Network and the Pendle Challenge. - f) Support businesses by working in partnership with the Pendle Vision Board to deliver the Council's Gearing Up for Growth Programme.
-3. Enabling housing provision that meets local needs and aspirations in terms of quantity, quality, accessibility and affordability.

-- a.
-Maximise the use of Housing Zone Status and other Homes England programmes to deliver new housing in Pendle, including affordable housing. - b.
-Use the Brownfield Development Fund to bring forward Brownfield developments which help to regenerate derelict sites and remediate land. - c.
-Work with partners, developers and land owners to implement extant planning consents. - d.
-Implement the Empty Homes Strategy as a means of bringing more empty homes back into use. - e.
-Deliver new housing schemes at Clitheroe Road, Carry Lane and Oak Mill along with other developments via the establishment of a joint venture arrangement with Barnfield and Together Housing. - f.
-Support communities in the development of sound Neighbourhood Plans. - g.
-Bring forward Council owned sites for housing development.
+- g) Actively promote Pendle as a great area to live, learn, work, play and visit. - h) Work with partners to improve transport links across the Borough, including the Colne Congestion Relief Project for North Valley Road, Colne, continuing to lobby for the Colne A56 Villages Bypass and prioritising the re-opening of the Colne Skipton rail line as part of the Central Pennines Growth Corridor proposed by Transport for the North. - 3.
+Enabling housing provision that meets local needs and aspirations in terms of quantity, quality, accessibility and affordability.
+Key priorities - a) Maximise the use of Homes England and other programmes to deliver new housing in Pendle, including affordable housing. - b) Use the Brownfield Development Fund to bring forward Brownfield developments which help to regenerate derelict sites and remediate land. - c) Work with partners, developers and land owners to implement extant planning consents. - d) Implement the Empty Homes Strategy as a means of tackling long-term empty properties and bringing them back into use. - e) Deliver new housing schemes at Clitheroe Road, Carry Lane and Oak Mill along with other developments via the joint venture arrangement with Barnfield and Together Housing. - f) Support communities in the development of sound Neighbourhood Plans. - g) Bring forward Council owned sites for housing and commercial development.

-Strategic Objective 3: STRONG COMMUNITIES

-Helping to create and sustain resilient communities
+STRATEGIC OBJECTIVE 3: STRONG COMMUNITIES Helping to Create and Sustain Resilient Communities